Skip to content

 Introduction

-• housing new equipment to enable the filtering and compression of CO₂ before it is sent to the offshore pipeline, including PIGing facilities (please see our FAQs for further information on PIGing facilities), filters, compressors, a diesel system, a vent package, nitrogen generation, sub-stations, buildings and a warehouse.
+• housing new equipment to enable the filtering and compression of CO₂ before it is sent to the offshore pipeline, including PIGing facilities (please see our FAQs for further information on PIGing facilities), filters, compressors, a diesel system, a vent package, nitrogen generation, sub-stations, buildings and a warehouse; and

 Demolition layout